-UK SaaS suppliers must currently comply with the terms of the Data Protection Act 1998 (DPA), which governs data protection law in the UK.
-SaaS suppliers should be aware that from the 25th of May 2018, the General Data Protection Regulation (GDPR) will apply directly in all Member States of the European Union (EU).
+UK SaaS suppliers must currently comply with the terms of the Data Protection Act 2018 (DPA), which governs data protection law in the UK and the General Data Protection Regulation (GDPR) will applies directly in all Member States of the European Union (EU).

 Will the GDPR apply in the UK after Brexit